 Optional: You can download this example for extra practice.

-- Select the cells that you want to add the formatting to.
+- Select the cells you want to add formatting to.

 - In the Home tab, click the Conditional Formatting command.
 A drop-down menu will appear.

 - Select Highlight Cells Rules or Top/Bottom Rules.
-We will choose Highlight Cells Rules for this example.
+We'll choose Highlight Cells Rules for this example.
 A menu will appear with several rules.